Try Our German Christmas Tree Cake For A Tasty Winter Delight

-Baumkuchen, which literally translates as "tree cake," is a classy dessert that's popular in Germany and throughout much of Europe.
+Baumkuchen, which literally translates as "tree cake," is a classic dessert that's popular in Germany and throughout much of Europe, especially at Christmas.
 Its characteristic rings, which resemble tree rings when sliced, give the cake its name and each layer is bursting with flavor.
-While preparation may take a lot of patience, the results will be worth it in the end...
+While preparation may take a lot of patience, the results will be worth it in the end!

 For the marzipan: